voschezang/coding-handbook/communication-principles.md

 To make communication more effective.

-- Optimism and trust is more productive (for collaboration) than pessimism and distrust.
+- **Optimism** and trust is more productive (for collaboration) than pessimism and distrust.
     - Most behaviour can be explained by positive intent and [bounded rationality](https://en.wikipedia.org/wiki/Bounded_rationality)

 - Make reversible decisions *eagerly* and irreversible decisions *conservatively*.
-- Lazy evaluations.
+- **Lazy** evaluations.
 Collect information before stopping at a decision.
     - Lead with Why, rather than How.
     - Align and decide on the problem, then the solution, and only then the implementation.
     - Allow the other to change their position.
+- Embrace **uncertainty** and sensitivity.
     - Assume that there are multiple unknowns.
     - Address ambiguity and uncertainty.
 Call it out.
-    - Acknowledge emotions and make them explicit, rather than suppressing them
+    - Acknowledge emotions and make them explicit, rather than suppressing them.